• Skip to main content

 After a very successful first album, Iron Maiden released their second studio album, Killers in 1981.
 The whole album was written by Steve Harris, with a bit of help from then-singer Paul Di’Anno.

 Naturally, the whole album has prominent bass parts and the title song is no exception.
-The bass is clearly upfront throughout the whole album and people don’t have to focus to hear his bass, as is the case in most songs.
+How the bass is recorded puts it clearly upfront throughout the whole album and people don’t have to focus to hear his bass, as is the case in most songs.

 On the Killers album, the tone of his bass was quite heavily compressed with slight distortion.
 This combination is the favorite of Martin Birch, a then Iron Maiden producer, who has asked for the same bass tone while producing Black Sabbath.
 Killers is among fans’ favorite albums, especially among bass players, and the song Killers is a prime example of Harris’ fantastic bass lines.